bigdata-vandy/bigdata-vandy.github.io/_posts/2017-02-14-wordcount-on-the-cluster-with-spark.md

 ## Conclusions

 This is an admittedly simple example, but it demonstrates the core components of a map-reduce job.
 And, it shows off the relative simplicity of writing distributed jobs in Spark.
-The `hadoop fs` commands should be pretty intuitive for \*nix users, but we've planned another blog post for moving data around on the cluster.
-Feel free to contact us
+The `hadoop fs` commands should be pretty intuitive for \*nix users.